zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-07-03-LCM-Sample-Prep-Further-Tests.md

 title: Fixing POC and POR Coral Tissues for LCM
 date: '2024-07-03'
 categories: Processing
-tags: [DNA, RNA, PAXgene, Fixative, Pocillopora]
+tags: [PAXgene, Fixative, Pocillopora, Porites, LCM]
 ---

 ## Fixing and decalcifying Pocillopora and Porites tissue for LCM, to further improve sectioning and extractions